Introduction

 The ideal ASA architecture will appear as two HA2 deployments, except for MongoDB.
 One or more of the MongoDB instances must be hosted in the standby location as a replica of the primary.
 Ideally, the MongoDB cluster will consist of at least 5 members.
 This will allow for a cluster of three mongos (query router components) in the worst-case disaster scenario.

-Blue/Green Architecture (BG)
+Blue/Green Deployment (BG)

-This architecture requires two separate and complete Itential stacks.
+This deployment requires two separate and complete Itential stacks.
 There is no constraint from a data center boundary, these stacks can exist in separate or the same data center.
 Control of the active environment is driven by the GLB load balancer.
 Components and configurations are not shared between the stacks: meaning, any changes made to one will have zero impact on the other.

 Figure 5 Blue/Green Architecture (BG)